[Updated February 13, 2023]

 It was by far our favorite experience during our time exploring the area.
-So much so that we can’t wait to return and ride their Polar Express train this Christmas!
+We especially enjoyed getting a chance to ride their Polar Express train last Christmas!

 For a small mountain town with around 1700 residents, Bryson City has an insane amount of great restaurants.